omkar787/SoPhish/README.md

  - Clones of login or registration pages.
  - create a sperate folder for separate Social media platforms

-If you have any other doubts, you can raise a issue.And, don't forget to star this repository.
+This repository is beginner friendly, if you have any other doubts you can raise a issue, the community will try to solve it.
+And, don't forget to star this repository.